webduinoio/micropython-espnow/docs/library/espnow.rst

   ).
 After all, there is really only one wifi radio on the device, which is shared by the STA_IF and AP_IF virtual devices.

+- If the esp device is connected to a Wifi Access Point that goes down, the device will start scanning channels in an attempt to reconnect to the Access Point.
+This means espnow messages will be lost while scanning for the AP.
+This can be disabled by ``w0.config(reconnects=0)``, which will also disable the automatic reconnection after losing connection.

 - Some versions of the ESP IDF only permit sending ESPNow packets from the STA_IF interface to peers which have been registered on the same wifi channel as the STA_IF::